-- brokerage fees and commissions - transaction costs associated with buying and selling Sub-Fund assets, including interest, taxes, governmental duties, charges and levies - expenses for operating hedged Share Classes - other transaction related costs and expenses - Extraordinary expenses - interest and full amount of any duty, levy and tax or similar charge imposed on a Sub-Fund - litigation expenses - any extraordinary expenses or other unforeseen charges
+- brokerage fees and commissions; - transaction costs associated with buying and selling Sub-Fund assets, including interest, taxes, governmental duties, charges and levies; - expenses for operating hedged Share Classes; - other transaction related costs and expenses.

+Extraordinary expenses

+- interest and full amount of any duty, levy and tax or similar charge imposed on a Sub-Fund; - litigation expenses: - any extraordinary expenses or other unforeseen charges.

-All of these expenses are paid directly from the relevant Sub-Fund assets and are reflected in NAV calculations
+All of these expenses are paid directly from Fund assets and are reflected in NAV calculations.